xurxodev/Movies-Kotlin-Kata/README.md

   * To help you get started:
     1. Identify presentation and view logic
-    2. Create presenter for current view and its view abstraction.
+    2. Create presenters for current views and its view abstractions.
-    3. Refactoring activity or fragment for implement view abstraction
+    3. Refactoring activities for implement view abstractions
+    5. Create navigator for navigate from movies to movie
-    4. Play with delay presenter response and verify not exists memory leak to rotate in loading process
+    6. Play with delay presenters response and verify not exists memory leak to rotate in loading process
-    5. Execute the app and verify that all is right
+    7. Execute the app and verify that all is right

-  * Estra task if you feel with force :)
-    1. Create movies detail screen according to mvp pattern
-    2. Create navigator for navigate from movies to movie

 ## Documentation